AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 combinations of options, assuming an example source tree with a root project importing two sub-projects A and B, each of which importing further projects A1, A2, A3, B1, B2, B3, with A1 and B3 importing some common code.
-The first figure below depicts the general project tree structure.
+The first figure below depicts the general project tree structure:

 .. image:: prjtree.*
   :align: center